still-standing/running-adventures/_posts/running/2019-01-04-route-towards-the-half-marathon-post.markdown

 <iframe width="480" height="300"  src="https://www.youtube.com/embed/BtIZitLJ68Q" frameborder="0" allowfullscreen></iframe>
 <br>

-Sadly, pain was the main outcome of my next week of training, and my theory of being unstoppable was kind of wrong...
+Sadly, pain was the main outcome of my next weeks of training, and my theory of being unstoppable was kind of wrong...
 <br>To be more specific, never a theory was that wrong...
 <br>Except maybe the [*String Theory*](https://en.wikipedia.org/wiki/String_theory), but it is kind of different,
 the *String Theory* is [not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong)...